-Want to visit a tropical paradise and wondering how to get to Boracay from Cebu?
+Want to visit the ultimate tropical paradise at Boracay?
+Wondering how to get to Boracay from Cebu?
 We can help!

 While it’s not far from Cebu City to Boracay, this journey can seem complicated – at least until you take it step-by-step.
 It’s actually quite straightforward with many people taking this trip every day.